ebzzry/ebzzry.github.io/ugarit.md

 storing the snapshots, disable the
 [locate and updatedb](http://linux.about.com/library/cmd/blcmdl1_updatedb.htm)
 service.
 It is usually run periodically via cron.
 It places a lot of load on the disk, and may over-stress it.
 Your mileage may vary.
+If, however, you need that service, create an exclusion for the file system where you store the snapshots.

 An important caveat worth mentioning is that, due to the way Ugarit works, snapshot deletions do not exist.
 The storage mechanism works